cisagov/manage.get.gov/docs/architecture/decisions/0021-django-admin.md

 Django admin provides the team with a _huge_ head start on the creation of an administrator portal.

-While Django Admin is highly customizable, development will be constrained by what is possible within Django Admin.
+While Django Admin is highly customizable, design and development will be constrained by what is possible within Django Admin.

 We anticipate that this will, overall, speed up the time to MVP compared to building a completely custom solution.